MOODK’S NEW JERSEY OFFICE OBTAINS ORDER BARRING PLAINTIFF’S UNSUPPORTED CLAIMS IN MOLD EXPOSURE CASE

-Marc Sposato of MOODK’s Delaware Office, successfully argued before the Supreme Court of Delaware to uphold the dismissal of legal malpractice claims against their clients.
+Marc Sposato, Esquire of MOODK’s Delaware Office, successfully argued before the Supreme Court of Delaware to uphold the dismissal of legal malpractice claims against their clients.
 Plaintiffs appealed a dismissal by the trial court of legal malpractice claims filed against their former attorneys, including MOODK’s clients, arising out of an underlying class action matter.
 The Delaware Supreme Court affirmed the trial court’s dismissal of plaintiffs’ claims holding that plaintiffs were collaterally estopped from alleging they received inadequate representation in the class action case.

 MOODK’S MARYLAND OFFICE SUCCESSFULLY DEFEATS PLAINTIFFS MOTION FOR SUMMARY JUDGMENT IN WRONGFUL DEATH MATTER